 Kentucky — Oldham County School District

-Serving the community of Zachary — which can be found just north of Baton Rouge, Louisiana — the Zachary Community School District has a median household income of $76,239.
+Serving the community of Donaldson– which can be found in southern Louisiana along the Mississippi river, the Ascension Parish School District has a median household income of $80,527.
 While it’s the highest in the state, that figure is also relatively low compared to other school districts in this ranking.

 Massachusetts — Weston School District

-Weston is located outside of Boston, and it’s just short of a median household income of $200,000.
+Weston is located outside of Boston, and it’s just over a median household income of $200,000.
 That figure puts the Weston School District among the 10 richest school districts on GOBankingRates’ list.

 Minnesota — Minnetonka Public School District